kuzzleio/documentation/src/api/1/controller-security/create-first-admin/index.md

 * `_id`: specify the administror [kuid]({{ site_base_path }}guide/1/essentials/user-authentication/#kuzzle-user-identifier-kuid), instead of letting Kuzzle generate a random identifier.
 * `reset` (boolean): if true, restricted rights are applied to the `anonymous` and `default` roles (by default, these roles don't have any restriction).

----

-## Body properties

-* `content`: administrator additional information.
-Can be left empty.
-* `credentials`: describe how the new administrator can be authenticated.
-This object must contain one or multiple properties, named after the target authentication strategy to use.
-Each one of these properties are objects containing the credentials information, corresponding to that authentication strategy

----

 ## Response